-- Professional entries of built completed work must include minimum six photographs, as well as minimum one floor plan, all submitted in .jpg format.
+- Professional entries of built completed work must include a minimum six and maximum of 10 photographs, as well as minimum one floor plan, all submitted in .jpg format.

 - Each professional built and conceptual entry must include a $250 entry fee.
 Student entries have a $25 fee.
 With your entry, all fees are paid online by credit card.

 - Conceptual entries and student entries must include .jpg images of renderings or photographs of models.

 - For student entry: Students must include their name, full home address, mail address, and name of their school.
 Student entries must have been completed in either the 2017-18 or 2018-19 school years.

 - The decisions of the judges is final.
 The judges reserve the right to make no award.

 - Winners will be announced at the Center for Health Design’s awards presentation during the 2019 Healthcare Design Expo & Conference in New Orleans.

 - One award will be presented to each winning project.